difcul/aw/4_using_rdf_and_sparql/README.md

 You can now add other structured date, such as the _datePublished_

 This means that now other applications understand the semantics of the data your web application is providing.

+## Additional Exercise for Evaluation

+To be announced.

 ## Additional References